thaliproject/thali/pages/pages-root-folder/index.md

   image: 'widget-sync.png'
   text: 'Thali takes care of offline/online syncing by replicating JSON data and binary attachments.'
 widget3:
-  title: "Write once for web!"
+  title: "Your Phone is a Web Server!"
   image: 'widget-web.png'
-  text: 'Develop once using any web technology you like and get your app built for iOS and Android.'
+  text: "Write your web interface using Cordova and run your Node.js server code on iOS and Android."
 permalink: /index.html
 ---